-You’ve just finished a beautiful gallery and exported it within Lightroom for yourself but now you want to share your images on social media and wonder, “How do I do that?”.
-In this video we’re going to dive into all the settings you need to know for social media sharing from Lightroom.
-The reason you need to know these settings is because you don’t want your images to look pixelated or off when you are sharing on your social platforms.
+You’ve just finished a beautiful gallery and exported it within Lightroom for yourself, but now you want to share your images on social media and wonder, “How do I do that?”.
+In this video, we’re going to dive into how to export photos from Lightroom for social media and all the settings you need to know.
+The reason you need to know these settings is that you don’t want your images to look pixelated or off when you are sharing on your social platforms.

 We’re going to go behind the scenes together in this video below as I walk you through the settings I would recommend you use for social media sharing and resizing in general.

-How to Export Images From Lightroom For Social Media
+How to Export Photos From Lightroom For Social Media

 When you’re in Lightroom and ready to export, click “Command A” on a Mac to select all the images for exporting.
 You can also click on one image and hit “Shift” to select certain images too.
-Right click and scroll down to “Export” form the images or click on it in the lower left hand corner of Lightroom.
+Right-click and scroll down to “Export” from the images or click on it in the lower left-hand corner of Lightroom.

 You’ll first need to decide where you want the image to go after you save it under “Export Location”.
 I personally have it saved to my desktop but you could have it go to a folder, hard drive, and more.
 I save mine on my desktop under a “Subfolder”.
 Name the folder and then scroll down to “File Naming”.
 I like to customize my file names so I can easily search for it in the future.

 If you already have a folder created with your exported images, you can always put the re-sized images in there as well.

 Pro Tip: Make sure you customize the name above for your file before exporting so it’s easy to locate in the future.